Aurora AwardsCanadian Science Fiction & Fantasy Association

 To support the ongoing costs of the awards and the society, a non-refundable fee is associated with being a member of CSFFA.
-This fee will be revisited after each Canvention and will be clearly identified on nomination forms and voting ballots, both online and paper.
-Fees must be paid by individual voters, not a third party.
-Members are reminded that processing of paper ballots can be time consuming and has the potential for misinterpretation.
-The awards committee will make every effort to honour the spirit of a voter's intentions, but has little flexibility if the member fails to make their intention clear.
+This fee will be reviews by the CSFFA board each year.
+It will be clearly identified on the society’s website.
+Fees must be paid by individual members, not a third party.
+The awards committee will make every effort to honour the spirit of a voter’s intentions but has little flexibility if the member fails to make their intention clear.

 Please note that the French professional categories are now being coordinated and held at the Congrès Boréal which is held in Quebec.
 For full details visit their website. (http://www.congresboreal.ca/)

-How to Vote: This ballot uses a modified version of the Alternate Vote System, sometimes known as the Instant Runoff Ballot.
+How to Vote: Our ballots use a modified version of the Alternate Vote System, sometimes known as the Instant Runoff Ballot.
 To vote, mark your choices in each category in order of preference: “1” for first place, “2” for second place, and so on.
 You are not required to rank all the nominees in any category, and we recommend that you not vote in any category in which you are not familiar with a majority of the nominees.
 If you decide not to vote in a given category don’t change anything.
 Note that “No Award” is not an abstention, but a vote that none of the nominees should be given the award in question.
 When the ballots are counted, all the first place votes will be tabulated.
 If no nominee receives half or more of the votes, the nominee with the fewest first place votes is eliminated, and its votes are transferred to the nominees marked “2” on those ballots.
 This process of elimination continues until one nominee receives half or more of the votes, at which point it becomes the winner (unless the votes are outnumbered by “No Award” votes.